KimmyKx/breainfo/README.md

 Installers can be found at https://nodejs.org/en/download

 This app is using mongodb as its database.
-You can install mongodb to your machine or directly using it from the mongodb atlas itself which you can find it here: https://mongodb.com/ after you registered an account on mongodb send the url to `.env` file with key `mongo` e.g:
+You can install mongodb to your machine or directly using it from the mongodb atlas itself which you can find it here: https://mongodb.com/ after you registered an account on mongodb send your atlas url to `.env` file with key `mongo` e.g:
 `mongo=mongodb://yourUsername:yourPassword@cluster0-shard-00-00.htmc3.mongodb.net:27017,cluster0-shard-00-02.htmc3.mongodb.net:27017/breainfo`

 ## Installation